Don-Kountouris/T1A3/README.md

 Playing the game:

 6. The player is told to enter a letter.
-7. Correct Ans: Once a letter has been entered, if correct the letter fills its space(s), the player is congratulated and asked to make their next guess.
+      Correct Ans: Once a letter has been entered, if correct the letter fills its space(s), the player is congratulated and asked to make their next             guess.
       Incorrect Ans: If the player enters an incorrect answer, the letter is not included, the player is notified that they have made an error, they lose         one of their 6 chances to play and asked to make their next guess.

 Completing the game:

 7. Winning: If the player completes the word within their 6 chances/lives, the player is congratulated and wins the game.
    Losing: If the player does not complete the word and has run out of chances, the player has been told that they have lost the game and can try again.

+# FEATURES

+Game Host:

+Once the game begins there is a host that guides the player throughout the game.
+This allows the player to have a step-by-step instruction on how to begin the game, answer questions, be guided by clues and understand the results of your answers.
+On some devices the game's host is vocalised in order to allow for a greater interactive experience while playing the game.

+Clear and Concise Set of Rules:

+The game is simple and its instructions follow this trend.
+There is no need to add convoluted rules or instructions as the game is intuitive and played similarly to many other classic word games.